Why was Napoleon defeated at Waterloo?

 The are several reasons Napoleon failed at Waterloo.
-A significant factor in Napoleon's defeat was the timely arrival of Blucher, which was not anticipated by the French.
+A significant factor in Napoleon's defeat was Blucher's timely arrival, which was not anticipated by the French.
 Napoleon had not prepared for the arrival of the Prussian army.
-Wellington in his despatches to London made it clear how import Blucher's arrival was to the outcome of the battle.
+Wellington, in his despatches to London, made it clear how important Blucher's arrival was to the battle outcome.

 Another key reason was the unexpected bravery of the British and the other allied soldiers.
 Though inexperienced, they bravely resisted the onslaught of the French.
 They withstood several French attacks, including an assault from the Imperial Guard, the finest soldiers in Europe.
-Wellington and his officers had been able to provide the men with resolute leadership which meant that their soldiers did not buckle under the repeated French charges.
+Wellington and his officers had provided the men with resolute leadership, which meant that their soldiers did not buckle under the repeated French charges.

-Another factor was the terrible weather, heavy rain had turned much of the battlefield into a mud bath, and this had greatly slowed the French during their attacks.
+Another factor was the terrible weather.
+Heavy rain had turned much of the battlefield into a mud bath, which had greatly slowed the French during their attacks.
 This was particularly the case given that the forces of Napoleon were attacking uphill.
-The weather had also delayed the French attack by several hours and this was to prove crucial.
+The weather had also delayed the French attack by several hours, and this was to prove crucial.

-If the French had been able to attack in the early hours they could have swept the British from the field before the arrival of their Prussian allies.
-Then there was Napoleon’s mistake in organizing the first attack on the British centre.
-The formation of the First French Corps was not suitable for a swift attack and this meant that it was relatively ineffective.
-According to an official French investigation into the battle the ‘inconceivable formation of the first corps, in masses very much too deep for the first grand attack.’
+If the French had been able to attack in the early hours, they could have swept the British from the field before their Prussian allies' arrival.
+Then there was Napoleon’s mistake in organizing the first attack on the British center.
+The formation of the First French Corps was not suitable for a swift attack, and this meant that it was relatively ineffective.
+According to an official French investigation into the battle, the ‘inconceivable formation of the first corps, in masses very much too deep for the first grand attack.’